base/base/docs/specs/interop/predeploys.md

 - The `_destination` chain id MUST be equal to the local chain id
 - The `CrossL2Inbox` cannot call itself

-### `expire` Invariants
+### `sendExpire` Invariants

-- The Source chain id MUST not be `block.chainid`
-- The `_destination` chain id MUST be equal to the local chain id
 - The message MUST have not been successfully relayed
 - The `EXPIRY_WINDOW` MUST have elapsed since the message first failed to be relayed
-- The sent-back message MUST not have been previously relayed
+- The expired message MUST not have been previously sent back to source
-- The sent-back message MUST not be relayable after being sent back
+- The expired message MUST not be relayable after being sent back

-### `expired` Invariants
+### `relayExpire` Invariants

 - Only callable by the `CrossL2Inbox`
 - The message source MUST be `block.chainid`
-- The sender MUST be `address(L2ToL2CrossDomainMessenger)`
 - The `Identifier.origin` MUST be `address(L2ToL2CrossDomainMessenger)`
-- The `Identifier.chainId` MUST be `_destination`
 - The `expiredMessages` mapping MUST only contain messages that originated in this chain and failed to be relayed on destination.

 ### Message Versioning